tskit-dev/pyslim/docs/vignette_coalescent_diversity.rst

 .. literalinclude:: reload_annotated.slim

+Note that the simulation only has selected mutations (of type ``m2``), but as we'll add in type ``m1`` mutations later, we've declared them in the recipe as a placeholder.

 We could run this on the command line as
 ``slim -d L=100000000 reload_annotated.slim``,
 but it's a bit more convenient to stay within python,